Take your exam from the comfort of your own home!

 At RSL Awards, we pride ourselves in the trust and confidence that our dedicated community has in us to deliver outstanding examination experiences.
-We’re taking this a step further, and we are delighted to announce the launch of our Recorded Digital Exams.
+Welcome to RSL’s Recorded Digital Exams.

 Environmentally friendly, no waiting times, reduced stress and available worldwide, this digital solution shows our commitment to providing the most accessible exam experience possible.